Rosa Duarte: Rosa Duarte's Diary

+Exile

+Throughout the process to create the Dominican state, Rosa Duarte was a permanent collaborator, but after the Republic was proclaimed, she suffered political persecution from the government of President Pedro Santana and was then expelled from the national territory with her family.
+The first to be exiled was Juan Pablo Duarte and several of the Trinitarios.
 In 1845, Rosa was condemned to leave her homeland and was deported along with her mother and siblings, thus leaving behind her fiancée, Tomás de la Concha, who was executed in 1855 together with the soldier Antonio Duverge.

+After her brother's death in 1876, she wanted to return to the country, but although in 1883 the Dominican state offered facilities for the return of the Duarte family, her brother Manuel refused to return to the land from which they had been expelled without any consideration.

 Death

 On October 26, 1888, Rosa died in Caracas, Venezuela, due to dysentery.

 Her siblings died two years after she did.

 Honors

 One of the main streets in Santo Domingo is called Rosa Duarte in her honor.
 The street goes from Bolívar Avenue until 27 de Febrero Avenue.
 There is also a metro station in Santo Domingo named after her.